zampat/neteye4/doc/031_monitoring_zones_master.md

 __5. Remove old Endpoint definition__
 Return to zones.conf and remove the old local endpoint "icinga2-master.neteyelocal" from zones conf.
+Now run Director Kickstart wizard to align as done in Step.
+4.

 [<<< Back to documentation overview <<<](./README.md)